NicoElbers/Raytracing_in_a_weekend_rust/README.md

   - [Plans for the future](#plans-for-the-future)
 <!--toc:end-->

-I did [Ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in Rust without any external dependencies.
+I did [Ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in Rust **without any external dependencies**.
 I've made some changes to the original behavior where I felt like it, but the output still results in a ray traced image.
 The resulting image will always be exported to a file called "img.ppm", exporting only happens at the *end* of rendering, all in one* go.

 ## Additional features